k8gb-io/k8gb/CONTRIBUTING.md

 * Unit tests should be updated for any functional code change at [test suite location](/controllers/gslb_controller_test.go).
 * Acceptance terratest suite is located [here](/terratest) and executable by `make terratest` target.
-These tests are changed only if the change is substantial enough to affect the main end-to-end flow
+These tests are changed only if the change is substantial enough to affect the main end-to-end flow.

 ### Code style